yyyanbj/EyeAgent-mcp/eyeagent/benchmark/README.md

 1. Use `max_samples` to limit dataset size during development
 2. Disable detailed reports for large-scale evaluations
-3. Consider batch processing for very large datasets
+3. Increase the `runner.concurrency` value or pass `--concurrency` via the CLI to leverage parallelism
+4. Leave `runner.skip_existing_results` enabled to reuse cached metrics when the dataset hasn't changed
-4. Monitor resource usage during evaluation
+5. Monitor resource usage during evaluation

 ## Troubleshooting